This post may contain affiliate links. Please see our disclosure policy.

 - ¼ cup fresh blackberries

-- 2 small sprigs fresh mint or one large sprig
+- 2 small sprigs fresh mint , or about 10 mint leaves

 Lemon Lime Infused Water